AbhishekRP2002/Computer-Vision-CV-Guide/README.md

-# OCR-Guide
+# Computer Vision Guide
-A repository aiming to have resources , guide , projects related to OCR.
+This repository contains useful handy resources for Computer Visionalong with resources from DeepLearning.ai courses.